Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

+The map $v_n \mapsto v_{n+1}$ defined by \eqref{eq:sd2nn_add_again} is a mean field map because of the dependence of $m_{n+1}, C_{n+1}$ and $\pCov_{n+1}$ on $\op Q\,\law(v_n)$.
+It may be viewed as an approximation to \eqref{eq:sd2nn} which is exact when $\op Q\,\law(v_n)$ is Gaussian.
+To demonstrate exactness on Gaussians it suffices to show that we obtain the desired mean and covariance after application of the map.
+It is clear from (\ref{eq:sd2nn_add_again}c) that $\E v_{n+1}=m_{n+1}$ and also that

-It is important to recognize that $v_{n+1}$, defined by (\ref{eq:sd2nn_add_again}c), will not be Gaussian distributed since $\hv_{n+1}$, defined by (\ref{eq:sd2nn_add_again}a), will not be Gaussian either, in general.
+It is important to recognize that, in general, $v_{n+1}$ defined by (\ref{eq:sd2nn_add_again}c) will not be Gaussian distributed since $\hv_{n+1}$, defined by (\ref{eq:sd2nn_add_again}a), will not be Gaussian either.
 However, although \eqref{eq:sd2nn_add_again} does not provide a closed iteration on Gaussians, the map from $\hv_{n+1}$ to $v_{n+1}$ agrees with the same step in the Gaussian projected filter, at the level of first and second order moments.
+But, because it is not a closed iteration on $\mathfrak{G}(\R^{d_v}),$ it is clearly not the same as the Gaussian projected filter.

-Whilst the mean field map from \eqref{eq:sd2nn_add_again} is a relatively transparent way to achieve the goal of matching first and second order moments there is an uncountable set of ways of achieving this objective; the next two subsections demonstrate this, identifying all mean field maps effecting approximate transport from within two specific classes of affine transformations.
+Whilst the mean field map from \eqref{eq:sd2nn_add_again} is a relatively transparent way to achieve the goal of matching first and second order moments in the transport step there is an uncountable set of ways of achieving this objective; the next two subsections demonstrate this, identifying all mean field maps effecting approximate transport from within two specific classes of affine transformations.
 We will then highlight a small subset that have been used in practice, each of which is useful in certain specific contexts.